lszymanski23308/toDoList/README.md

 The app is easy to use and straightforward, allowing users to quickly add and manage their tasks.

 ## Features
-- Adding tasks: Users can add new tasks to their list by providing a description and due date.
+- Adding tasks: Users can add new tasks to their list by providing a description.

 - Marking completed tasks: After completing a task, users can mark it as done to easily recognize which tasks are still outstanding.